tribbloid/spookystuff/README.md

 SpookyStuff
 ===========
-(Powered by Apache Spark)

-**SpookyStuff** is a scalable query engine for web scrapping/data mashup/acceptance QA.
-The goal is to allow the Web being queried and ETL'ed like a database.
+**SpookyStuff** is a scalable query engine for web scraping/data mashup/acceptance QA.
+The goal is to allow the Web being queried and ETL'ed like a relational database.

-**SpookyStuff** is by far the fastest web data collection solution in history, with a peak speed of 60000 pages per hour.
+**SpookyStuff** is the fastest big data collection engine in history, with a speed record of querying 60000 dynamic pages per hour on 40 cores.

-Dependencies
+Powered by
 -----------
 - Apache Spark
 - Selenium